Nursing Faculty Receive Funding for Health Equity Across the Lifespan Research

 UConn School of Nursing.
 (Peter Morenus/UConn Photo)

-At UConn Nursing, our research focus is on health equity across the lifespan.
-Multicontextual factors influence health beginning early in life and accumulate over time contributing to health inequities.
-To achieve health equity, research eliminating health disparities among diverse populations is a nursing research priority, especially as these populations grow in number and proportion,” says Dean Dickson.
+“At UConn Nursing, our research focus is on health equity across the lifespan.
+Multi–contextual factors influence health beginning early in life and accumulate over time contributing to health inequities,” says Victoria Vaughan Dickson, dean of the School of Nursing.
+“To achieve health equity, research eliminating health disparities among diverse populations is a nursing research priority, especially as these populations grow in number and proportion.”

 Zuri, the trauma-informed sexual health app

-Most girls go to biological parents for support like dating, understanding their bodies, and contraceptive use, but in the foster care system, these girls don’t know who to turn to,” says Dr. Ross.
+Most girls go to biological parents for support on topics like dating, understanding their bodies, and contraceptive use, but in the foster care system, these girls don’t know who to turn to,” says Ross.
 “Some rely on partners or social media or peers.
 A lot of these girls also struggled with mental health, abuse, and neglect.
 I took this information and decided to work on intervention.”

 The goal of this project, Assessing the Feasibility of Zuri App to Promote Sexual Health, is to develop and study this culturally sensitive, trauma-informed mobile health application.
-This app promotes safe sex, communication with partners about sexual needs, and contraceptive use negotiation skills among Black female adolescents and young women and girls in foster care.
+This app promotes safe sex, communication with partners about sexual needs, and contraceptive-use negotiation skills among Black female adolescents and young women and girls in foster care.

 Zuri is a sexual self-efficacy app, something that is totally different than what already exists.
 There is a profound need for an app like this that is culturally sensitive. – Dr. Ross

 During this phase, data helps users make better choices.
 Feedback from other institutions like the National Institute of Health (NIH) may allow the team to apply for consent waivers as they enter the next phase of the study.
-In addition, this grant provides professional development opportunities that will assist Dr. Ross in exploring these health inequities further.
+In addition, this grant provides professional development opportunities that will assist Ross in exploring these health inequities further.

-Dr. Ross’s team includes Dr. Sherry Pagoto, professor in the Department of Allied Health Sciences and director of the Center for Health and Social Media (mentor), Dr. Elizabeth Aparicio, associate professor of Behavioral and Community Health at the University of Maryland and Ting Zhou, assistant professor, School of Fine Arts Digital Media and Design (collaborator).
-The app’s development is spearheaded by Joel Salisbury, adjunct instructor in web/interactive media design at the UConn Center for mHealth and Social Media.
+Ross’s team includes Sherry Pagoto, professor in the Department of Allied Health Sciences and director of the Center for Health and Social Media (mentor); Elizabeth Aparicio, associate professor of Behavioral and Community Health at the University of Maryland; and Ting Zhou, assistant professor in the School of Fine Arts Digital Media and Design department (collaborator).
+Joel Salisbury, director of the DX Group, is spearheading app development.

 Early testing of a support intervention for Black breast cancer survivors

-Building upon her clinical experience as a pediatric oncology nurse, Dr. Gormley’s research aims to optimize the psychosocial health and well-being of cancer survivors as they face the unique challenges of a cancer diagnosis and experience health disparities.
+Building upon her clinical experience as a pediatric oncology nurse, Gormley’s research aims to optimize the psychosocial health and well-being of cancer survivors as they face the unique challenges of a cancer diagnosis and experience health disparities.

-Survivorship begins at the time of diagnosis, but after treatment ends, many people experience psychosocial challenges and may feel ‘lost in translation’ as they work to establish a ‘new normal’. – Dr. Gormley
+“Survivorship begins at the time of diagnosis, but after treatment ends, many people experience psychosocial challenges and may feel lost in translation as they work to establish a new normal,” Gormley says.

-“Therefore,” Gormley continues, “our goal is to optimize well-being during this survivorship phase, which often involves less frequent support and structure from the healthcare system.”
+“Therefore,” Gormley continues, “our goal is to optimize well-being during this survivorship phase, which often involves less frequent support and structure from the health care system.”

-Dr. Gormley points out that Black breast cancer survivors have a 41% higher mortality rate than white women and experience worse psychosocial outcomes, such as greater distress and lower health-related quality of life.
+Gormley points out that Black breast cancer survivors have a 41% higher mortality rate than white women and experience worse psychosocial outcomes, such as greater distress and lower health-related quality of life.
 Psychosocial support interventions can reduce distress among breast cancer survivors.

 However, these interventions are often not culturally sensitive to Black breast cancer survivors who are not only underrepresented in breast cancer research, but also report inadequate supportive care and the need for greater emotional and informational support from other Black breast cancer survivors.